-Take a small bowl, add sesame oil, dark soy sauce, soy sauce, water and sugar and mix until combined.
+Prepare the spicy noodle sauce: Take a small bowl, add sesame oil, dark soy sauce, soy sauce, water, and sugar and mix until combined.

-Place a large skillet on medium-high heat, add some vegetable oil.
-Once hot, add the white portion of the green onion, garlic and red chili, and stir-fry for 2-3 minutes.
+Saute aromatics: Place a large skillet on medium-high heat, and add some vegetable oil.
+Once hot, add the white portion of the green onion, garlic, and red chili, and stir-fry for 2-3 minutes.

-Now, add the noodles and sauce to the skillet and cook until the noodles are fully coated with the sauce.
-Then, turn the temperature to high heat, add bean sprouts and cook for another 3 minutes.
+Combine everything together: Add the noodles and sauce to the skillet and cook until the noodles are fully coated with the sauce.
+Then, turn the temperature to high heat, add bean sprouts, and cook for another 3 minutes.
 Add green onions, and cook for 2 minutes or until the onions are wilted.

-Serve with sesame seeds, sliced green onions and red chilies on the top.
+Serve with sesame seeds, sliced green onions, and red chilies on top.

 As we mentioned earlier, what makes this dish such a winner is how easy it is to customize.
-It seriously works as a clean-out-the-fridge kind of meal and you can (mostly) add whatever you like into it.
+It seriously works as a clean-out-the-fridge kind of meal, and you can (mostly) add whatever you like to it.
 Here are some ideas:

 To store: Place leftover noodles in an airtight container and store them in the refrigerator for up to one week.